 - At this time, show the alphabet slideshow and go over the title, (What Words Begin With Aa?).
 Then show each slide saying each picture emphasizing the first sound and having students repeat you. /a/ /a/ /a/ apple.

-- When you get to the last slide with the rainbow writing page, first go over the pictures around the letters, again emphasizing the first sound.
-Next show them how to write the letter.
+- Page 10 of each slideshow is the handwriting page.
+Show them how to write the letter.
 You can do this with a white board pen if you are using an interactive white board, or use a dry erase marker, or use your finger.
 First show them how to form the capital letter.
 Then have them hold their pointer finger up in front of them, and trace the letter in the air.
 Repeat with the lowercase letter.

 - When you are wrapping up the lesson, bring students back together to review the letter name and sound.
 Maybe even show a fun video about that letter.
 Our two favorites were Storybots and Jack Hartmann.
 Click on the pictures below to be taken to the Letter Aa videos.